Select your cookie preferences

 Updates to Organizations AWS managed policies

 The following table details updates to AWS managed policies since this service began tracking these changes.
-For automatic alerts about changes to this page, subscribe to the RSS feed on the AWS Organizations Document History page.
+For automatic alerts about changes to this page, subscribe to the RSS feed on the Document History page.

 Change Description Date